Rohit17173/java/README.md

-# java interview Questions
+## java interview Questions
-1 : Name some Default packages in jdk And Explain what they do in brief ?
+1 . **Name some Default packages in jdk And Explain what they do in brief** ?
 ``
 the JDK kit include mny default packages that provide useful functionality for java developers. some of the default packages are.